 Members of the Arboretum staff (and possibly general iNaturalist users) will look at your observations and make comments to help you with identification.
 But be patient, as it may be up to a week between when you post an observation and receive comments on it.

-Of course we hope that you will have enjoyed the experience, and will continue to discover the world around you with your iNaturalist account!
-We'll keep you in the group's iNaturalist Project until the end of the Challenge unless you ask us to remove you, so that you can see what other students are observing.
+Of course we hope that you will have enjoyed the experience, and will continue to discover the world around you with your iNaturalist account wherever you go!

 If your question is still not answered below, send an email to marilyn.campbell@humber.ca